rebeljuls/rsschool-cv/cv.md

 *************
 **About me:**
-*I'm 32 years old,  I'm from Belarus (Gomel).
+*I'm 33 years old,  I'm from Belarus (Gomel).
 I worked in bank as economist, but I didn't like my job.
-At now I live in Czech and I work at prodaction.
+At now I live in Czech and I worked at prodaction.But now I'm on maternity leave.
 My dream is edit my life and do that I like.
 I need in activities where I can develop during my life.
 I try to always learn new things, because me like.
 My goal is to gain knowledge in the field of front-end development.*